SexChrLab/BioinformaticsIntroduction/README.md

 If you have a Mac, you actually have two operating systems installed.
 You have the Mac operating system that you typically interact with, and you have a Unix operating system that you can interact with via the terminal.
 To find the terminal, you can go to Applications > Utilities and find the application called "Terminal.app".
 The pathname (remember our Command Line tutorial above) is: /Applications/Utilities/Terminal.app Double click on Terminal.app.
 You are now in the Unix terminal on your Mac machine.

+There is also a web-accessible terminal that allows you to access Agave without downloading any software, see section 12 below.

 #### 2. Windows: Accessing Linux-like command line
 If you are on a Windows machine, you can install MoabXterm, a Linux-like environment that will allow you to run basic Unix commands and to SSH/SFTP.
 You can install it from here:

 		http://mobaxterm.mobatek.net

+Other programs like Putty and Cygwin will also allow you to access the cluster.
+There is also a web-accessible terminal that allows you to access Agave without downloading any software, see section 12 below.

 #### 3. Unix/Linux Tutorials
 Now that you have access to the shell/terminal on your computer, you can run through additional tutorials.
 Students in the lab have found these tutorials useful: